 An attempt in tweaking Nintendo’s new console for a better and realistic version 2.0

 As for every new consumer product release, plenty of ifs and buts are frantically talked about by the fans.
 The forums are full of wish-lists for what the revision of the console may be (i.e. r/NintendoSwitch).
 In this article I try to imagine what feature and tweaks the future version may realistically have, both from a technological and economical standpoint.
+The research is based mostly from community and social media findings.
 The Switch I believe is a great console and represents a new paradigm for gaming.
 Following are some of the ideas and designs I’d like to see implemented.

 One of the most prominent feature of a portable console is the screen.
 The screen, 6.2 inches, while quite good quality-wise, does not exploit the whole front of the console.
 The option here could be reducing the bezel size while at the same time increasing the screen dimension.
 It could allow Nintendo to promote it as a pseudo-XL version of the previous one and reaching 7 inches overall.
 The upper dimension of 7 inches is usually talked about with tablets as the largest size possible with which one can comfortably grip the screen one handedly.
 Marketing as the XL could produce a similar appeal as the larger versions of the Nintendo DS and 3DS had.
 While increasing the size of the screen, the panel tech could also remain the same, maintaining the cost down.